“If there were rock-star equivalents in the classical music world, ace British violinist Anthony Marwood would be on the list"

 Anthony Marwood is an artist of great sensitivity and vitality, placing him in high demand all over the world as an orchestra director, concerto soloist and chamber musician.
 Equally comfortable in mainstream repertoire and contemporary music, he has premiered and recorded many new works for violin, including those written for him by Thomas Adès, Sally Beamish, Steven Mackey and Samuel Adams.
 He is currently Principal Artistic Partner of Les Violons du Roy in Canada.

-Marwood’s most recent release – his 50th on the Hyperion label – is a recording of Walton’s Violin Concerto with the BBC Scottish Symphony Orchestra and Martyn Brabbins.
+Anthony Marwood’s most recent release – his 50th on the Hyperion label – is a recording of Walton’s Violin Concerto with the BBC Scottish Symphony Orchestra and Martyn Brabbins.
 The disc has received critical acclaim, including a 5-star review in The Guardian and Classical Source and a ‘Recommended Recording’ in The Strad Magazine, whilst the Sunday Times hailed Marwood as “a thrilling, virtuosic soloist”.
-Other recent releases for Hyperion include Schumann’s late works for violin and orchestra and Britten’s Violin and Double Concertos, both with the BBC Scottish Symphony Orchestra.
-Marwood’s recording of Schumann’s violin sonatas, recorded with Aleksandar Madžar on the award-winning Wigmore Live label, was described by International Record Review as “exemplary in every way”, and followed on from the duo’s acclaimed recording of the Brahms violin sonatas on the same label.
+Anthony also recorded Schumann and Brahms’ violin sonatas with Aleksandar Madžar on the award-winning Wigmore Live label.

-Born in London, Marwood studied with Emanuel Hurwitz at the Royal Academy of Music, David Takeno at the Guildhall School of Music, and took lessons from Sándor Végh and Daniel Phillips at IMS Prussia Cove.
-He was named Instrumentalist of the Year by the Royal Philharmonic Society in 2006 and was the violinist of the Florestan Trio for sixteen years.
-He is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex, which celebrated its 20th anniversary in 2018.
-He performs annually at the Yellow Barn Festival in Vermont, and enjoys a close association with the Australian National Academy of Music in Melbourne.
-Marwood was appointed a Fellow of the Guildhall School of Music in 2013 and was awarded an MBE in the Queen’s 2018 New Year Honours list.
+Anthony is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex, which celebrated its 20th anniversary in 2018.
+He performs annually at the Yellow Barn Festival in Vermont and enjoys a close association with the Australian National Academy of Music in Melbourne.
+He was appointed a Fellow of the Guildhall School of Music in 2013.
 He plays a 1736 Carlo Bergonzi violin, kindly bought by a syndicate of purchasers, and a 2018 violin made by Christian Bayon.

 Berg Violin Concerto with Jacksonville SO, February 2018